-Organization Design & Development Problems
+Organization Design & Development Issues

 Yet the way we currently make these decisions is, all too often, shockingly unsophisticated.
 That's why we wrote this book.
-Imagine having a headache and hearing the following from your doctor: "I have what you need!
+Imagine having a headache and hearing the following from your doctor:

+"I have what you need!
 Ancient wisdom says that herbs gathered under the harvest moon cures just your symptoms.
 Mr. X and Ms. Y, my other patients, have been using it regularly and they're really quite healthy for their age!
 Clinical trials?
 No there aren't any."

 We wish this were a gross caricature.
 But this is roughly how many organization design recommendations are currently made, whether by managers within companies, advisers from consulting firms, or bureaucrats within governments.
 (Let's be honest; we probably did it a few times ourselves).
-Clichés such as "it's all about incentives" and "culture eats [pick your least favourite function] for [pick your favourite meal]" take the place of scientific foundations of human behavior.
+Clichés such as "It's all about incentives" and "culture eats [pick your least favourite function] for [pick your favourite meal]" take the place of a science based approach to the problem.
 Trials to validate whether the recommended design can actually work for a particular organizational context are unheard of.
-Examples of "best practice" take the place of evidence.
+Examples of "best practice" take the place of Evidence.